How To Recognize a Narcissist

 Regardless of whether your spouse is a true narcissist or exhibits some of one's behaviors, you are not responsible for their actions and behaviors.
 You may want to seek individual therapy to help deal with anxiety, stress, or depression.
 If your spouse is aware of their behavior, they may be open to marriage counseling to work through marital problems.

 However, in the end, a divorce may be the only option.
-If you want to take the next step by getting divorced, our attorneys at Law Offices Of Mark M. Childress are here to help.
+If you want to take the next step by getting divorced, our Fort Worth divorce lawyers at Law Offices Of Mark M. Childress are here to help.
 We will fiercely advocate for your best interests while providing you with compassionate legal services.

 Contact our firm today at (817) 497-8148 if you need assistance with your divorce.